manubot/manubot/README.md

                         equivalent to --checkout=gh-pages.
 If --checkout is
                         ommitted, no checkout is performed.
   --version VERSION     Used to create webpage/v/{version} directory.
-                        Generally a commit hash, tag, or 'local'. (default:
+                        Generally a commit hash, tag, or 'local'.
+When omitted, version defaults to the commit hash on CI builds and 'local' elsewhere.
-                        'local')
   --no-ots-cache        disable the timestamp cache.
   --ots-cache OTS_CACHE
                         location for the timestamp cache (default: